Join us on the United Utilities Bowland estate for a walk along one

 £5, 4-5 hours, terrain guide 4, 5 miles.

 Please note: Google map may not show exact event location.
-Please confirm with organiser.
+Please check with organiser.